akka/akka-http/docs/src/main/paradox/client-side/request-and-response.md

 Java
 :  @@snip[ClientSingleRequestExample.java](/docs/src/test/java/docs/http/javadsl/ClientSingleRequestExample.java){ #create-post-request }

-See the API documentation of @unidoc[HttpRequest] for more information on how to customize your requests.
+See the API documentation of @apidoc[HttpRequest] for more information on how to customize your requests.

 ## Processing responses